abhi3700/My_Learning_DeFi/concepts/README.md

 ### CFMM

-- The term “constant function” refers to the fact that any trade must change the reserves in such a way that the product of those reserves remains unchanged (i.e. equal to a constant).
+- The term “constant function” refers to the fact that any trade must change the reserves in such a way that the product of those reserves remains unchanged (i.e. equal to a constant) during trading/swap.
 - CFMMs typically have three participants:
   - Traders: Exchange one asset for another asset.
   - Liquidity providers (LPs): Willingly accept trades against their portfolio in exchange for a fee.